 Staff is working with FAA to have Ruth Airport Funded via ACIP program.
 The project was not selected this Fiscal Year.

-Consultant will soon be underway developing the Trinity Center Master Plan and Ruth Airport Layout Plan.
+A Consultant will soon be underway developing the Trinity Center Master Plan and Ruth Airport Layout Plan.

 Staff needs to release a Request for Proposals for the Trinity Center Apron Area.